schmettow/New_Stats/docs/Classic_linear_models.md

 red     Green   incongruent
 red     Red     congruent

 In more common version of the Stroop task, a neutral condition is added, where the task stays the same, but the word is a non-color word.
 Almost every word in a language is a non-color word.
 And among all those words, color neutrality is not so clear cut.
 All objects around us show colors, and color symbolism pervades all areas of our lives.
 We can easily imagine that "tree" is a less neutral word (green leaves), but to what extent is "hood" (little red riding ...) or "sad" (blue) color-neutral.
 As long as we don't know this precisely for a word, it is not controlled by manipulation, and we can give no default.
 That being said, I do not recommend you examine the words by a factor, as we have done for tasks.
-Instead, multi-level models apply best when factors represent a collection of natural objects [#MLM].
+Instead, multi-level models apply best when factors represent a collection of natural objects \@ref(mlm).

-### Ordered Factors Models {#OFM}
+### Ordered Factors Models {#ofm}

 Factors usually are not metric, which would require them to have units (like years or number of errors) and an order.
 Age, for example, has the unit of years, which makes statements possible such as: "*per year of age*, participants slow down by ...".
 The same cannot be said for levels of education.
 We could assign these levels the numbers 0, 1 and 2 to express the order, but we cannot assume that going from Low to Middle is the same amount of effective education as going from Middle to High.
 Factorial models are indifferent towards orders and therefore can simply be used for ordered factors.
 For level of education, we could just use a CGM or AMM, the only issue being that the graphics and regression engines order factors alphabetically: High, Low, Middle.